zwilsoncc/docs/pages/docs/v1/continuous-integration/travis.md

 import { Code, InlineCode } from '~/components/text/code'
 import { TerminalInput } from '~/components/text/terminal'
-import Caption from '~/components/text/caption'
+import Caption from '~/components/text/caption' import Note from '~/components/text/note'

 export const meta = {
 title: 'Continuous Integration with Travis CI',
 description: 'Deploy your changes in your GitHub repositories after every push using Travis CI and Now',
 date: '13 Mar 2018',
 editUrl: 'pages/docs/continuous-integration/travis.md',
 image: IMAGE_ASSETS_URL + '/docs/ogp/travis-ci-guide.png'
 }

 Travis Ci is a Continuous Integration tool that lets you automate the build and deployment of your project when something new is pushed to a GitHub repository.

 In this guide, we will set up our Travis CI pipeline to:

 - Create a new deployment after each push to any branch
 - [Alias](/docs/features/aliases) your deployment made on the master branch with your [custom domain](/docs/getting-started/assign-a-domain-name)
 - Optionally; build an application inside Travis instead of with Now